Final report for ONC23-126

 One of the first things our team focused on as this project got off the ground was creating a program webpage, which we integrated into FairShare CSA Coalition's website.
 Putting careful thought into articulating what farm coaching is and what it is not has helped us craft a clear message to use in our outreach activities.

 Sharing the farm coaching program through farmer-facing articles and conferences (e.g. the Organic Broadcaster, the Marbleseed Organic Farming Conference) has been an effective way to promote the program and its services.
-Early on, we were also able to introducing the farm coaching program to a large group of farmers during a featured presentation slot at a Midwest Vegetable Growers Network meeting.
+Early on, we were also able to introduce the farm coaching program to a large group of farmers during a featured presentation slot at a Midwest Vegetable Growers Network meeting.
 We have also centered farmers' experiences with this coaching program in creating our outreach materials.
+Additionally, one of the farm coaches shared her personal experience with coaching and how it benefited her through FairShare’s newsletter in summer 2024.
+This provided an opportunity to describe to farmers how coaching can benefit them on both personal and professional levels, and led to an uptick in inquiries.
+Participating in another regional conference, OEFFA, allowed us to talk with attending farmers about the program and share the available financial support for vegetable growers in the region.